-Domestic Violence Law Firm in Jacksonville and Orange Park
+Domestic Violence Law Firm in Jacksonville, Orange Park and Daytona Beach

 Domestic violence is defined by Florida statute 741.28 as “any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member.”

 Domestic violence in the context of divorce is a complicated issue that can make it difficult to reach a fair settlement during the dissolution process.
 Family law attorneys in Florida will often advise either a victim or an accused defendant to file for a temporary injunction for protection against domestic violence.
 The court usually grants a temporary injunction for protection against domestic violence that is valid for 15 days.
 An injunction, or a restraining order in the context of divorce is a court order that bans one party from taking certain actions against the ex spouse.

 A domestic violence injunction can be obtained from the circuit where either the petitioner resides or where the domestic violence happened.
 If the court determines there is an “immediate and present danger” after a petition for an injunction for protection is filed, then they may issue “ex parte” orders.
 These “ex parte” orders are temporary but have the authority to:

 - Award up to 100% of time-sharing children to the petitioner.

 - Prohibit the non petitioning parting from engaging in acts of domestic violence.